freme-project/freme-project.github.io/knowledge-base/freme-for-sysadmins/maintain-freme-docker.md

 # Maintain the FREME docker installation

+This guide explains how to maintain the FREME docker images.
+First it explains the naming of the images.
+Then it explains how to build images for freme-broker, freme-mysql, freme-solr and freme-virtuoso.
+In the last chapter the guide explains how to push an image to dockerhub.

 ## Naming of the images

 The docker images in FREME have the following names